sabarish-senthilnathan/stochastic-models/README.md

 Text Generator Using Markov Chains
 ======================================

-This Spring Boot project merged with a React application allows users to generate random text using Markow chains.
-The repositoy consists of two modules:
+This Spring Boot project merged with a React application allows users to generate random text using Markov chains.
+The repository consists of two modules:
-* A Spring Boot back-end application consists of REST endpoints for generating random text for a given text file.
+* A Spring Boot backend application consists of REST endpoints for generating random text for a given text file.
-* A React front-end appplication (under the `ui` folder in the root project folder) that lets users upload data sets and preview the random text generated.
+* A React frontend application (under the `ui` folder in the root project folder) that lets users upload data sets and preview the random text generated.

 ## Prerequisites
 * Java 1.8 or higher